EC-12 Education

 Does someone have to be an instructional coach to apply?

-No, the Dallas County Coaching Summit welcomes all roles that heavily focus on coaching, including demonstration teachers, instructional coaches, content facilitators, coordinators, assistant principals, and principals.
+No, the Dallas County Coaching Summit welcomes all roles that heavily focus on coaching, including demonstration teachers, instructional coaches, content facilitators, cooperating or mentor teachers, coordinators, assistant principals, and principals.
 We recognize that the level of coaching responsibility may vary across districts.
-Nominated individuals should spend at least half of their time supporting teachers through observation, feedback, and other coaching structures such as PLCs and professional development.
+Nominated individuals should spend at least a portion of their time supporting teachers through observation, feedback, and other coaching structures such as PLCs and professional development.

 What happens if I am unable to attend one or more of the sessions?

 This Summit is selective and session participation is mandatory.
-Participation is required to receive the full amount of the stipend.
 Please indicate in the nomination form if you have an extenuating circumstance and we will work to accommodate you.

 Who facilitates the sessions?

-For questions about elementary coaching summits, please reach out to Amber Shields at amber.shields@commitpartnership.org
+For any additional questions about the Dallas County Coaching Summit, please reach out to Isabelle Nogoy at isabelle.nogoy@commitpartnership.org.

 Dallas County Coaching Summit participants will receive: